open-telemetry/opentelemetry-log-collection/docs/operators/udp_input.md

 If set, the `multiline` configuration block instructs the `udp_input` operator to split log entries on a pattern other than newlines.

+**note** If `multiline` is not set at all, it wont't split log entries at all.
+Every UDP packet is going to be treated as log.

 The `multiline` configuration block must contain exactly one of `line_start_pattern` or `line_end_pattern`.
 These are regex patterns that match either the beginning of a new log entry, or the end of a log entry.